BobZhangHT/BobZhangHT.github.io/index.md

 With a foundational background in statistics and ongoing research interests, I am committed to advancing knowledge in the field through teaching and scholarly work.
 Feel free to explore my website to learn more about my research projects, publications, and academic activities.

 ## Research Interests
-Biostatistics, Bayesian Statistics, Causal Inference, Statistical Machine Learning, Epidemiology
+Biostatistics, Bayesian Statistics, Causal Inference, Computational Statistics, Epidemiology

 ## Education Background
 * **Ph.D in Statistics**, University of Hong Kong (HKU), *September 2018 - December 2022*